Package 'geobounds'

 )

-Get the highest administrative level available for a given country
+Get the highest available ADM level

 Description